-The local wine (known as Xima, pronounced Hima) is always from the Taverna owner’s own grapes and contains no preservatives or additives.
-Hence is soon becomes the red wine vinegar sitting in bottles on your table!
+The local wine (known as Xima, pronounced Hima) is always from the owner’s own grapes and contains no preservatives or additives.
+It’s served as white or rose and is very palatable with Cretan food.

 Raki is the local firewater and always served after a meal in shot glasses.
 Do try when offered.
 It grows on you!

 Water is fresh from mountain streams so very safe to drink.

 Yes, you certainly do as thanks to Austerity measures, wages are extremely low and those working in hospitality rely on their tips.
 Tip around 10% and you should leave the tip on the table, give it to the waiter directly, or tell the waiter you don’t want change.

 What’s the weather like in Crete in September?